nvbien2000/recursive_tree_flutter/README.md

 </div>

-Customize your tree UI with NO LIMITS!
-By mainly focusing on data structure, you can customize the tree UI with UNLIMITED styles.
+Customize your tree UI with no limit!
+By mainly focusing on data structure, you can customize the tree UI with various styles.

 Unlike most tree-view libraries focus on the interface, `recursive_tree_flutter` prioritizes the tree data structure, allowing it to support various special UI styles - that's the strength of this library.